The application form must be completed online. The following materials must accompany the application in order for it to be considered complete.

 The Graduate School does not require applicants to submit scores from GRE subject tests.
-However, many programs highly encourage the inclusion of a GRE subject test.
+However, some programs do require applicants to submit such scores, and others highly encourage the inclusion of such scores.
 Please consult individual program websites for specific information.

 Test of English as a Foreign Language (TOEFL)

 All international students must submit TOEFL scores in addition to GRE scores.
 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 Applicants may submit scores from the International English Language Testing System (IELTS) instead of TOEFL scores.
 The minimum IELTS score requirement is 7.0 in each section.
 In any case, the date of the reported test must fall within two years of the application deadline.
 Admissions committees will consider applications with scores that do not meet the minimum requirements.

 With the exception of applicants to programs in Statistics, the TOEFL is not required of applicants who have or will have obtained a degree from an institution where English is the primary language of instruction.
 The TOEFL requirement will automatically be waived for an applicant who submits an application indicating these circumstances.

 The University of Virginia receives all GRE and TOEFL scores directly from Educational Testing Services (ETS).
 Please enter the institution code 5820 to ensure that scores are properly directed to the University.
 The Graduate School does not utilize the department code that ETS requires applicants to select.
 You may choose any department code, as it will have no effect on the review of your application.